 You are here:

-Online learning: considering GDPR
+Remote learning: considering the GDPR

 If you're setting up online systems for remote working, make sure you've considered all the relevant data protection concerns.
 This includes the rules on signing pupils up to online services, and staff accessing personal data when working at home.